parap/todo/Readme.md

 =============== TO DO ================

+- add balls (value) for daily tasks.
+So that there could be more and less important tasks.

 - show RIP images for plain tasks outdated for a week, month, every next month, year

-- add tags
+- add tags to be able to fetch tasks of some tag only;

 - refactor: move "edit daily task" forms to separate template and processing code to separate controller to make todo-list template and component simpler

-- add annotation for tasks to display on mouse hover
+- let user to add annotation for tasks to be displayed on mouse hover

 - add comments to tasks to add on-fly.
 Like Trello has.